 reviewing invoice management

-Missing a payment — or duplicating one — can be a costly and time-consuming mistake.
-Without a way to manage an organization’s increasing flow of invoices, mistakes like these lead to unnecessary fees and wasted time while taking a bite out of company revenue.
-On the other hand, a strong invoice management system opens the door to potential savings, improved supplier response, and faster service.
+Missing a payment—or duplicating one—can be a costly and time-consuming mistake.
+Without a way to manage an organization’s increasing flow of invoices, errors like these lead to unnecessary fees and wasted time that eat into company revenue.
+A strong invoice management system opens the door to potential savings, improved supplier response, and faster service.

-Small business owners may think they need a complicated accounting system to keep track of invoices.
-While the right software will definitely help you save as you grow, a simple invoice tracking system, like an Excel-based invoice tracking spreadsheet, might be just the thing to organize payments and keep on top of upcoming deadlines.
+To realize these benefits, small business owners may think they need a complicated invoice tracking system.
+While the right software will definitely help you save as you grow, a simple accounting system, like an Excel-based invoice tracking spreadsheet, might be just the thing to organize payments and keep on top of upcoming deadlines.

-We built this free Invoice Tracker Template to help you quickly and easily track invoices.
-Not only will it help you avoid costly mistakes, it even has extra features that clarify financial patterns and help track spending throughout the year.
+Our free Invoice Tracker Template will help you quickly and easily keep track of invoices to prevent expensive mistakes.
+It even has extra features that clarify financial patterns and help track spending throughout the year.

-1. Enter data into each field of the invoice tracking template as described below:
+2. Enter data into each field of the invoice tracking template, including:

 • Due date